spyder-ide/spyder-docs/doc/emergency-cpr.rst

 #.
 The **basic troubleshooting steps** discussed in the previous section usually resolve the vast majority of Spyder install-related issues.

-#. **Make sure Spyder isn't already running** and no Spyder related windows (*e.g.* Variable Explorer dialogs) are left open, and check that the preference setting "Use a single instance" (under ``Preferences``> ``General`` > ``Advanced Settings``) isn't checked.
+#. **Make sure Spyder isn't already running** and no Spyder related windows (*e.g.* :doc:variableexplorer dialogs) are left open, and check that the preference setting :menuselection:`General --> Advanced Settings --> Use a single instance` isn't checked.

    .. image:: images/emergency-cpr/emergency-cpr-single-instance.png
       :alt: Spyder showing Use a single instance setting

 #.
-Try **starting Spyder via a different means**, such as from a shortcut, Anaconda navigator, or your command line (or Anaconda prompt on Windows) by simply typing ``spyder`` then enter/return, and see if any of those work.
+Try **starting Spyder via a different means**, such as from a shortcut, Anaconda navigator, or your command line (or Anaconda prompt on Windows) by simply typing ``spyder`` then :kbd:`Enter`/:kbd:`Return`, and see if any of those work.
-   If so, then something's wrong with your install, not Spyder itself, and so we recommend following the "Reinstalling Spyder" section under :doc:`basic-first-aid` to uninstall and reinstall Anaconda.
+   If so, then something's wrong with your install, not Spyder itself, and so we recommend following :ref:`troubleshooting-reinstalling-spyder-ref` to uninstall and reinstall Anaconda.

 #. **Disable any security software** you may be using, such as a firewall or antivirus, as these products can occasionally interfere with Spyder or its related packages.
    Make sure to re-enable it if it doesn't fix the problem, and if it does, add a rule or exception for Spyder.